ptsteadman/notebook/log.md

     - fix autocomplete from search page
 + vacuum lab
 + leave lab by 7pm
-- toilet paper + shopping
++ toilet paper + shopping
-- 1hr writing
+* 1hr writing
 - swim

 story of O becomes more interesting as it goes

+### Wednesday, September 12th 2018

+- gym
+- clean room + jennifer's cage
+- lab by 12:15
+- 2.5hrs isf
+- leave lab by 7pm
+- more food shopping